 • Economics: expertise in economic calculus, urban economics and sustainable development, transportation economics and development economics

-• Finance: expertise in business corporate finance and project finance.
+• Finance: expertise in business corporate finance and project finance with an emphasis on sustainable finance.

 Teaching within each track systematically includes real-world examples and hands-on projects and involves specialists from the field in question, ho may be researchers or practitioners.